Homotopy theory with bornological coarse spaces: Motivic coarse spaces

 \begin{ex} Let $(Z,\cY)$ be a complementary pair on a bornological coarse space $X$ and $f: X^{\prime} \to X$ be a morphism.
 Then $f^{-1} \cY := (f^{-1}(Y_{i}))_{i \in I}$ is a big family on $X^{\prime}$ since $f$ is controlled.
 Furthermore, $(f^{-1}(Z), f^{-1} \cY)$ is a complementary pair on $X^{\prime}$. \hB \end{ex}

-We let $\Spc$ denote the $\infty$-category of spaces. \begin{rem} In the present paper we work with $\infty$-categories (or more precisely {with} $(\infty,1)$-categories) in a model-independent way.
-For concreteness one could think of quasi-categories as introduced by Joyal \cite{Joyal} and worked out in detail by Lurie \cite{htt}, \cite{HA}.
-We refer to \cite[Sec.~6.1]{Bunke:2013aa} for a quick review.
+\begin{rem} In the present paper we work with $\infty$-categories (or more precisely {with} $(\infty,1)$-categories) in a model-independent way.
+For concreteness one could think of quasi-categories as introduced by Joyal \cite{Joyal} and worked out in detail by Lurie \cite{htt,HA}.

 Implicitly, we will consider an ordinary category as an $\infty$-category using nerves.
-In order to define the category of spaces one could start with the ordinary category $\sSet$ of simplicial sets.
-If $W$ denotes the class of weak homotopy equivalences in $\sSet$, then we set The $\infty$-category of spaces is also characterized by a universal property: it is the universal presentable $\infty$-category generated by a final object (usually denoted by $*$).
+In order to construct a model for $\Spc^{\la}$ one could start with the large ordinary category $\sSet^{\la}$ of small simplicial sets.
+We let $W$ denote the set of weak homotopy equivalences in $\sSet^{\la}$.
+Then

+The $\infty$-category of spaces is also characterized by a universal property: it is the universal large presentable $\infty$-category generated by a final object (usually denoted by $*$).

-If $\bC$ is some $\infty$-category, then we can consider the category of space-valued presheaves We have the Yoneda embedding It presents the category of presheaves on $\bC$ as the free cocompletion of $\bC$.
-We will frequently use the identification (following from Lurie \cite[Thm.~5.1.5.6]{htt})\footnote{Lurie's formula is the marked equivalence in the following chain }
+If $\bC$ is some small $\infty$-category, then we can consider the large category of space-valued presheaves We have the Yoneda embedding It presents the category of presheaves on $\bC$ as the free cocompletion of $\bC$.
+We will often use the identification (following from Lurie \cite[Thm.~5.1.5.6]{htt})\footnote{Lurie's formula is the marked equivalence in the chain }

-where the superscript stands for right-adjoint functors.
-In particular, if $E$ and $F$ are presheaves, then the evaluation $E(F)\in \Spc$ is defined and satisfies
+where the superscript $\lim$ stands for small limit-preserving functors.
+In particular, if $E$ and $F$ are presheaves, then the evaluation $E(F)$ in $\Spc^{\la}$ is defined and satisfies